kbroman/Tools4RR/04_Git/GitCommands/git_notes.md

 ### Bitbucket

 I had some trouble setting up ssh in Bitbucket; here's what seemed to work.
+But it was a _long_ time ago, so I don't really know what any of this means.

 Have the ssh agent running: